2010 North Rhine-Westphalia state election: Campaign

-The Left also campaigned heavily on federal issues, criticising the social policy of both the federal CDU and former SPD governments, ongoing German involvement in the War in Afghanistan, and the consequences of the Global Financial Crisis.
+The Left also campaigned heavily on federal issues, criticising the social policy of both the federal CDU and former SPD governments, ongoing German involvement in the War in Afghanistan, and the consequences of the 2008 financial crisis.
 Despite being mostly a federal responsibility, employment and labour policy were also an important issue in the election; the left-wing opposition parties called for the establishment of a minimum wage, which the CDU and FDP opposed.
 Both Rüttgers and Kraft distanced themselves from controversial federal social policy such as the Hartz IV programme.

 Polls ahead of the election indicated that The Left was likely to enter the Landtag, while the two major parties were likely to suffer losses collectively.
 This continued the trend in recent years of dwindling support for the traditional parties and an increasingly fractured parliamentary landscape with difficult majorities.
 The FDP was the only party to commit to a single option to the exclusion of all others: a continuation of the incumbent government.
 The CDU also campaigned to continue the coalition, but left the option of cooperation with the Greens open.
 The SPD expressed a preference for a coalition with the Greens but otherwise refused to draw hard lines.
 The Greens favoured the SPD, but likewise did not rule out working with the CDU.
 Relations with The Left were a sticking point: the CDU and FDP viewed cooperation as impossible, while the Greens and SPD left their options more open.
 However, the Greens did rule out a confidence and supply arrangement, and the SPD regularly denounced them as incapable of governing.
 For their part, The Left stated their willingness to join a coalition with the SPD and Greens and support Hannelore Kraft as Minister-President.